Information Services and Disabled Users

-- Seven accessible study rooms in the Main Library for sole use by disabled students, two in the Norren and Kenneth Murray Library and one in the Murchison Building (through electronic booking system).
+- Accessible study rooms in the Main Library for sole use by disabled students, with and additional two in the Noreen and Kenneth Murray Library and one in Murchison House (through electronic booking system).

 - Accessible study rooms in the Main Library for individual occupancy for one year by a specific disabled student.

 - Books can be transferred free of charge from the Site Libraries to the Main Library for students if they find it more accessible.

-To discuss any of the above please contact the Student Disability Service.
+To discuss any of the above please contact the Disability and Learning Support Service.

 Disability Advice for Staff